jncraton/box-line-text/readme.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/99b4904a-b8a1-42b7-8495-13215fb6ba7d/deploy-status)](https://app.netlify.com/sites/box-line-text/deploys)

 Box Line Text (BLT) is a simple virtual whiteboarding tool.
-It is meant to be as simple as possible to use and employs an extremely lean set of features.
+It is minimalistic and contains no visible UI for a clean screencasting experience.

 [Use it](https://box-line-text.netlify.app/)